 The failure of either party to give notice of default or to enforce any terms or conditions of this Precedent Agreement shall not constitute the permanent waiver of any term or condition of this Precedent Agreement.

 IN WITNESS WHEREOF, the Parties hereto have caused this Precedent Agreement to be executed by their proper officers thereunto duly authorized as of the day and year first above written.

-WESTERN FRONTIER PIPELINE COMPANY
+WESTERN FRONTIER PIPELINE COMPANY, L.L.C.

 By:

 Its: